Skip to content

 Unipest Company Limited specializes in pest control services, including the elimination of termites, ants, cockroaches, ...

 On April 14, 2026, Thai pest control firm Unipest Company Limited appeared on the leak site of the ransomware group Krybit.
-The company, which provides termite, ant, cockroach and rodent elimination services across Thailand, had internal files exfiltrated after a ransomware attack.
+The company, which provides termite, ant, cockroach and rodent elimination services across Thailand, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone who used Unipest’s services, filled out a contact form, or had their details stored in the company’s systems could be affected.

 Public reporting indicates that Unipest’s internal files were stolen and later published on Krybit’s onion site.
 The data includes documents that ransomware operators typically target, such as customer records, contracts, invoices and employee information.
 No precise count of exposed records has been released, and the precise date of initial compromise is not yet public.
 The leak site listing itself appeared on April 14, 2026, which aligns with Krybit’s standard practice of publishing stolen data when ransom demands go unpaid.